noawe-boi/NoahsObsidianSync/Central Park 5 Documentary notes.md

 This was a point argued in the lawsuit by Colin Moore (Korey's Lawyer) but it was not effective.
 (1:26:04)

-Police commisoner talking mad smack saying don't believe a word that these kids say.
+Police commissioner talking mad smack saying don't believe a word that these kids say.
 0:57:20.

 Assuming their guilt even though no evidence was brought forward

-0:59:35 "Inter-racial rape is covered differntly"
+0:59:35 "Inter-racial rape is covered differently"
-A woman from brooklyn was raped and thrown off a rooptop and not covered because the assailant and the victim were of the same race.
+A woman from Brooklyn was raped and thrown off a rooftop and not covered because the assailant and the victim were of the same race.

 1:03:30 "Heres how this night of terror unfolded in the park" Timeline of attacks.